yassineayao/cv/README.md

 A internal command center for tracking engagement.
 - **Real-time Analytics**: Insights into how visitors interact with the story.
 - **Chat Logs**: Full conversation history grouped by user IP, with rich metadata (Location, Device, OS).
+- **Session Replay**: Visual playback of user sessions to understand user behavior and identify issues.
 - **Geographic Insights**: Seeing where the "readers" are coming from.
 - **High Performance**: Server-side data handling for a snappy admin experience.